syncfusion-content/javascript-docs/js/PivotGrid/Relational-Getting-Started.md

 **Adding a WebAPI Controller**

 To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item**.
-In the **Add New Item** window, select **WebAPI Controller Class** and name it as “RelationalServiceController.cs”, click **Add**.
+In the **Add New Item** window, select **WebAPI Controller Class** and name it as “RelationalController.cs”, click **Add**.

 Now WebAPI controller is added into your application successfully which in-turn comprise of the following file.
 The utilization of this file will be explained in the immediate sections.

-* RelationalServiceController.cs
+* RelationalController.cs

 N> While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
-For example, in demo the controller is named as “RelationalServiceController”.
+For example, in demo the controller is named as “RelationalController”.

-Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `RelationalServiceController.cs` file.
+Next, remove all the existing methods such as “Get”, “Post”, “Put” and “Delete” present inside `RelationalController.cs` file.

 {% highlight c# %}

 namespace PivotGridDemo
 {
-    public class RelationalServiceController: ApiController
+    public class RelationalController: ApiController
     {

     }